Skip to main content

 image

-1. Click "Add Component", and add a VRC Fury component with an Armature Link feature.
+1. Click "Add Component", and add a VRCFury | Armature Link component.

 image